pagkly/Zed/Investopedia4/Understanding Financial Accounts.md

 Easing access to a country’s capital is considered part of a broader movement toward economic liberalization, and a more liberalized financial account opens a country up to capital markets.

 However, reducing restrictions on the financial account has risks.
-The more a country’s economy is integrated with other economies worldwide, the greater the likelihood that economic troubles abroad will affect the domestic situation.
+The more a country’s economy is integrated with other economies worldwide, the greater the likelihood that economic troubles abroad [[Will|will]] affect the domestic situation.
 This potential outcome is weighed against the potential benefits: lower funding costs, access to global [[capital markets]](https://www.investopedia.com/terms/c/capitalmarkets.asp), and increased efficiency.